i-Apoorva/awsNginx-Node/README.md

 # Authentication - Authorization-
 AWS Cognito is used.

+# PM2
+PM2 is a daemon process manager that will help you manage and keep your application online.
+It is being used to manage instances of the application and application stays online even if we make changes to the application.

 # scaling
 - What problems will your application face when ELB(load balancer) is used to route requests?
 - Suggest a scalable solution when ELB (Elastic load balancer) is used.